 Each college followed their own unique planning process which yielded a set of priorities or goals based on institutional needs and vision.
-Both colleges ultimately produced their EMPs driven by a district-wide set of data (refer to the CLPCCD 2020 Environmental Scan) and were remarkable in their likeness.
-Both, for example, focused on a commitment to fostering educational excellence in teaching and learning and investing in the systems, supports, and resources to support student success and personnel effectiveness.
-Both emphasized the importance of cultivating community partnerships in order to meet the workforce development needs of service area residents, businesses, and industries and improving outreach to key groups of prospective students (e.g., high school senior, young adults, first-generation college-goers, immigrants and refugees, and mid-life returning students).
+Both colleges ultimately produced their EMPs driven by a district-wide dataset (See: CLPCCD 2020 Environmental Scan) and were remarkably consistent with each other.
+For example, both EMPs focused on a commitment to fostering educational excellence in teaching and learning and investing in the systems, supports, and resources to support student success and personnel effectiveness.
+Both emphasized the importance of cultivating community partnerships in order to meet the workforce development needs of service area residents, businesses, and industries.
+Both focused on improving outreach to key groups of prospective students (e.g., high school seniors, young adults, first-generation college-goers, immigrants and refugees, and mid-life returning students).